ajherchenroder/live-bootstrap-distro-build-scripts/README.md

 Netbsd Directions.
 1) Clone and build the https://github.com/ajherchenroder/live-bootstrap-with-lfs per it's instructions.
-2) In the final LFS environment root directory git clone https://github.com/ajherchenroder/live-bootstrap-distro-build-scripts.git
+2) In the final LFS environment root directory run the lfstarget.sh script.
 3) cd into the target directory.
 4) Make the netbsdmk.sh executable if it isn't already by entering chmod +x /target/netbsdmk.sh
-5) Run the scrip and follow the directions.
+5) Run the netbsdmk.sh script and follow the directions.
 The final media will be in the /mnt/netbsd/media folder.
-6) Uncompress the .img.gz by doing the following: gzip -d /mnt/netbsd/media/NetBSD-9.3-amd64-install.img.gz
-7) copy it onto the install stick by running DD if=/mnt/netbsd/media/NetBSD-9.3-amd64-install.img of=(location of the build stick).
+6) copy it onto the install stick by running DD if=/mnt/netbsd/media/NetBSD(version number)-amd64-install.img of=(location of the build stick).
-8) Run the Netbsd install as normal and update it to the latest version.
+7) Run the Netbsd install as normal and update it to the latest version.